unixorn/awesome-zsh-plugins/README.md

 * [git-add-remote](https://github.com/caarlos0/git-add-remote) - Easily add the upstream remote to your `git` fork.
 * [git-aliases (mdumitru)](https://github.com/mdumitru/git-aliases) - Broken out version of the version in [oh-my-zsh](http://ohmyz.sh/) so users of other frameworks don't have to import all of oh-my-zsh.
 * [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh) - Creates a lot of useful aliases for combinations of commonly used `git` commands.
+* [git-branches](https://github.com/Schroefdop/git-branches) - Makes a menu of `git` branches you can switch to without having to type long branch names.
 * [git-complete-urls](https://github.com/rapgenic/zsh-git-complete-urls) - Enhance `git` completion to include in the remotes completion (e.g. from `git clone`) any URL in the clipboard.
 * [git-extra-commands](https://github.com/unixorn/git-extra-commands) - Extra `git` helper scripts packaged as a plugin.
 * [git-flow-avh](https://github.com/nekofar/zsh-git-flow-avh) - Adds short aliases for the `git-flow` commands.